Javascript is not enabled on this browser. This site will not function properly if Javascript is not enabled.

 What Happens During Endodontic Treatment? or What is a Root Canal?

 A local anesthetic will be given.
-A sheet of latex called the "rubber dam" (we've got nonlatex ones too) will be placed around the tooth to isolate it, hence keeping it clean and dry during treatment.
-The treatment consists of three or four basic steps, but the number of visits will depend on your particular case.
-Some treatments take 2 visits but many are just a single visit.
-Occasionally 3 appointments are needed.
+An elastic sheet called the "dental dam" will be placed around the tooth to isolate it, keeping it clean, dry, and sterile during treatment.
+The treatment consists of a few basic steps, but the number of visits will depend on your particular case.
+Some treatments may take 2 visits, but many are just a single visit.
+Occasionally, 3 appointments may be needed.

-In any case, it depends on the degree of infection/inflammation and degree of treatment difficulty.
-To me, it's more important to do it the very best we can then to meet a specific time criteria.
-Let's look at the basic steps for nonsurgical endodontic therapy.
+In any case, it depends on the degree of infection/inflammation and the degree of difficulty the tooth presents with.
+In this office, it's more important to do it the very best we can than to meet a specific time criterion.

 There are, of course, no guarantees.
-Root canal or endodontic therapy has a very high degree of success, up to 90%.
-Teeth which can be treated near ideal have a success rate up to ninety percent!
+A root canal or endodontic therapy has a very high degree of success, up to 96% for teeth that can be treated near ideal.
 We will discuss with you the chances of success before any endodontic procedure to help you make an informed decision.
-If a root canal or endodontic therapy is unsuccessful or fails you still have options.
+If a root canal or endodontic therapy is unsuccessful, you still have options.

 Diagnoses and Treats Pain